stratworld/strat/docsSrc/markdown/Guides/Bookstore.md

 # Strat Bookstore Guide

 In this guide we'll make a simple bookstore that uses a:

-  A) Single page application frontend
+  - single page application frontend
-  B) frontend proxy
+  - frontend proxy
-  C) books service that depends on an external sales service
+  - books service that depends on an external sales service
-  D) books database
+  - books database

 We'll take this application and run it locally and on the cloud via AWS.
 Sounds like a lot of work, but we'll be done in less than 100 lines of code.